Mykol71/ostools-1.17/README.md

 + group desc. (displays README.md #DESC for group.)
 ~ psdss4 group for pci rule related changes
 + group #PRDno flag support
-+ $updateos (groupname) help shows #HELP from the group README.md file as well as a list of the scripts in that group.
++ $updateos (groupname) dry shows #HELP from the group README.md file as well as a list of the scripts in that group.
 + $updateos (scriptname) dry echos the script to stdout instead of execing.
++ cosmetic changes
 ```

 = updateos-1.9.7